olly-larkin/mips-parser/README.md

 Any number can be entered using hex using the "0x" notation, but binary entry will not work so please avoid it.

+As requested by Szymon, "mnop" has been added to the parser.
+This will create the specified number of "nop" instructions.
+For example, "mnop 5" would create 5 "nop" instructions and "mnop 0x10" would create 16 "nop" instructions.

 Example input:
 --------------